Álvaro de Miranda Neto: Personal life

 His first relationship with Cibele Dorsa, a fashion model, produced daughter Viviane on 1 January 2000.
 Cibele Dorsa had a son, Fernando Dorsa Oliva, from a previous relationship.

 In December 2005, he married Athina Hélène Roussel (granddaughter of Greek shipping magnate Aristotle Onassis), who legally changed her name to Athina Onassis de Miranda the following year.
 Miranda's longtime friend and fellow jumping rider Rodrigo Pessoa served as best man at the wedding.

 Cibele Dorsa committed suicide on 26 March 2011 at 36.
 Her suicide-note publication in Brazil's gossip magazine Caras was forbidden by Miranda's attorneys due to mentions relating him to Dorsa's suicide.

 His marriage to Athina Onassis ended in 2016, following a legal separation.
 By the beginning of 2018, their divorce was finalized.

+In September 2018, he married Denize Severo, with whom he has two children: Dodinha and Giulia Severo de Miranda.